TheCahyag/MinecraftAnimation/README.md

 * Look into making FrameElement and AnimationElement
 * Should the state of the subspace be saved before an animation is played?
 * Provide flexibility to change the subspace corners after frames are made, or if the corner is set to something different just change all the frames (make sure to give a warning)
+* Fix the buttons so that clicking on the spaces don't execute the command
+* Implement pause operation
+    * Should stopping an animation remove all visible contents of the animation
+    * Pausing should keep track of the current frame it is on
+* Make a config where the user can specify the default values of animation's states (frame, delay, cycles)

 ## Random Notes for me
 If Sponge changes the blocks at a chunk that isn't loaded and there's no one to see the changes,